EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Focus on markets and diplomacy, silence on humanitarian consequences inside Iran
+Focus on markets and diplomacy, silence on humanitarian consequences in Iran

-The blockade framed as negotiating leverage, never as an act of war
+The blockade is presented as a negotiating lever, never as an act of war

-The Iranian voice reduced to official statements, without analysis of their internal logic
+The Iranian voice is reduced to official statements, without analysis of their internal logic

 Discover how another country covers this same story.